 Wouldn’t it be nice to not worry about your accounting class?
 Wouldn’t it be nice to know that you can get your questions answered and that you’ll REALLY understand the material and do well on your tests?
 There are two main ways that I help students.
 First, I offer one-on-one tutoring where we work together to get you up to speed and comfortable with the material.
 We focus on what makes accounting hard for you and work to strengthen those areas to improve your grade, quickly.
 More information about my tutoring services can be found here.

-Second, my Pass Accounting Class membership website offers a variety of relevant on-demand video lessons that walk you step-by-step through questions you’ll likely see on your tests and a message board where you can ask me your specific questions.
-The video lesson below is one of many video lessons available in the Pass Accounting Class membership site.
+Second, my Pass Accounting Class self-paced tutorial and test prep website offers a variety of relevant on-demand video lessons that walk you step-by-step through questions you’ll likely see on your tests and the option to schedule live, one-on-one tutoring sessions with me.
+The video lesson below is one of many video lessons available in the Pass Accounting Class program.
 More information can be found here.

-How does my tutoring and membership website help students pass accounting class?
+How does my tutoring and test prep website help students pass accounting class?
 It’s simple, I focus on the things that matter!
 Many times, students struggle to sort through all of the accounting information to find what’s important.
-Then you have to figure out how to study the information, so you’ll retain it.
+Then, you have to figure out how to study the information so you’ll retain it.
 Over the years, I’ve developed resources to show students which information is important and how to best learn it, the first time.
 These resources are designed for students to learn how to study accounting in an efficient manner.

 What Students Say After Using Pass Accounting Class/Working With Me